-The genus Euphorbia is a huge one, with a bewildering array of forms, including annuals and perennials, giant ones, and tiny ones.
-Members of one unique and fascinating group are known as Medusoid Euphorbias because of their shape.
+The genus Euphorbia is huge and has a bewildering array of forms, including annuals and perennials, giants, and tiny ones.
+Because of their shape, members of one unique and fascinating group are known as Medusoid Euphorbias.

 Medusoid Euphorbias are easily identified.
-They have a central head sprouting numerous snake-like arms (branches), just like Medusa in Greek mythology.
-The arms may be stubby and widely spaced or long, snake-like, and closely spaced.
-The central thickened stem is equivalent to a caudex for all of the Medusoid Euphorbias.
-It is the central storage region and can act as a reservoir for nutrients and moisture in times of stress.
+Like Medusa in Greek mythology, they have a central head sprouting numerous snake-like arms (branches).
+The arms may be stubby, widely spaced or long, snake-like, and closely spaced.
+The central thickened stem is equivalent to a caudex for all Medusoid Euphorbias.
+It is the central storage region and can act as a reservoir for nutrients and moisture during stress.
 Many Medusoid Euphorbias shed their arms during extended droughts, regrowing new ones when the rains return.

 It is nearly impossible to find seeds for most of the Medusoid Euphorbias.
 In general, the seeds are short-lived.
 Vegetative propagation is easier.
 Most Medusoid Euphorbias can be propagated from arm cuttings, although an extended period will be required before the plant is worth showing.

-Euphorbia arida occurs in the Northern Cape and Free State and is not that common.
+Euphorbia arida occurs in the Northern Cape and Free State and is uncommon.
 It forms a relatively tall caudex up to 1 foot (30 cm), covered with short, relatively thin arms.

-Euphorbia caput-medusae is a classic species.
-It is from Cape Province, with a caudex up to 8 inches (20 cm) in diameter.
-The branches are long and serpentine.
+Euphorbia caput-medusae is a classic species from Cape Province.
+Its caudex can be up to 8 inches (20 cm) in diameter, and its branches are long and serpentine.
 It is the most snake-like of all the species.

-Euphorbia crassipes is a pretty small species, native to the Karoo Region of South Africa, with thick but short arms.
-The caudex is up to 6 inches (15 cm) in diameter.
+Euphorbia crassipes is a pretty small species native to the Karoo Region of South Africa.
+It has thick but short arms and a caudex up to 6 inches (15 cm) in diameter.

 Euphorbia decepta is from Cape Province, South Africa.
 The caudex is up to 4 inches (10 cm) in diameter, and the branches are generally less than an inch (2.5 cm) long.
 In habitat, the branches are deciduous, but they stay on the plant all year in cultivation.